 - Panelist, “Music Advocacy, Community Collaborations, and Contemporary Identity Politics,” 45th World Conference of the International Council for Traditional Music, Bangkok, Thailand.
 July 2019.

 - Invited Delegate, National Conference on Public and Applied Ethnomusicology, funded by the National Endowment for the Arts and held at the American Folklife Center, Washington, DC.
 May 2019.

-- Panelist, “Ethnomusicology and Career Diversity,” Annual Meeting of the Society for Ethnomusicology, Albuquerque, New Mexico. (presentation slides)
+- Panelist, “Ethnomusicology and Career Diversity,” Annual Meeting of the Society for Ethnomusicology, Albuquerque, New Mexico. (presentation slides, presentation text)

 - “Identifying Test Sets in Federal Web Archives.”
 Ad-hoc lightning talk with Trevor Owens, iPres 2018 Conference, Boston, Massachusetts.